-AIS allocated a production line of its employees in early April on the manufacturing floor to make these high-quality reusable masks with antimicrobial covers that repel moisture and a non-treated, comfortable inner layer filter of polypropylene.
+AIS also allocated a production line of its employees in early April on the manufacturing floor to make these masks, featuring antimicrobial covers that repel moisture and a non-treated, comfortable inner layer filter of polypropylene.
 AIS masks are already helping protect healthcare workers at UMass Medical Center and Brigham and Women’s Hospital, as well as first responders around Massachusetts and others.

 One of the illustrations featured in the original Rosie campaign artwork is a representation of a real life “Rosie”, MJ, who works at AIS as in shipping.
 She has a deep compassion to help those around her.
 AIS was inspired by her effervescent energy, self-less dedication to others, and roll up your sleeves attitude as a role model for the program.
 Illustrations created by Lindsey Platzman.

 For more information, to become a “Rosie” or to learn about corporate partnerships and sponsorship of mask creation and donations, visit www.sewthemasks.com.